pjc0247/get_soju/README.md

 ### Remote
 * Make sure you have enabled `Soju/Enable Remote` in the top menu.
 * Make sure your PC and remote device connected to same network and can be reachable each other.
+  * Run `Assets/Soju/firewall.ps.1` if you have a firewall.
 * Build the project.
 (Currently Android and Win32 platforms are supported)
 * Click `Soju/Remote` menu to start remote mode.
 * Run the binary which you built.
 If everything goes fine, you may see `Connected` message on the screen.